Transparency and accountability

 - Our non-executive directors do not receive share options or incentives

 - There is a clear separation of responsibilities between the Chairman and the CEO

 - The Chairperson of our board is independent and without conflicts of interest

 While the board acts as the custodian of corporate governance within our organisation, a clear allocation of responsibilities among our directors ensures a balance of power and authority.
 As recommended by the Code, no independent non-executive director has been with the company for longer than 10 years and there are no fixed-term contracts with directors.

-The structure of the Merafe board is closely aligned with the recommendations of King III.
+The structure of the Merafe board is closely aligned with the recommendations of King IV.

 The independence of these directors is assessed annually.
-The Chairman of the board is an independent non-executive director.
-In terms of King III the Chairman is elected annually.
-As the Chairman is an independent non-executive director there is no need for the board to appoint a lead independent director at this point in time.
+The Chairperson of the board is an independent non-executive director.
+In terms of King IV the Chairperson is elected annually.

 It is imperative that our board has the appropriate balance of skills and experience within its ranks to fulfil its mandate.
 The members of our board have a wide range of skills, including financial, technical and commercial expertise which they use to guide the decision-making of our board.

 The board’s corporate governance role